 Decent quality flux paste was applied to get things flowing nicely

 A quick test proved disastrous.
 More bang, smell, melt.
 This time with me only 12 inches away.
 It was quite a good flash and bang.
 The result: exactly the same.
 The newly soldered regulator burnt out (literally!) in exactly the same way!
 At least it was a systematic problem and definitely not an IC fail.
 It had to be something else.

 More Rule 3: Quit thinking and look (some more)

 The burning is close to the input pins, 3 & 4.
-It also close to the SWITCH NODE (SW) pins, 2 & 5.
-In the above circuit, you can see the buck switching diode (the Schottky 30BQ060 part above) connects here.
+It is also close to the SWITCH NODE (SW) pins, 2 & 5.
+In the above circuit, you can see the buck-switching diode (the Schottky 30BQ060 part above) connects here.
 It also connects straight to ground, as per the usual buck PSU design.
 On our circuit, this was diode D19.

 Rules 3 & 4: Stop thinking about it and take off the diode and measure it

 I re-masked the board and took off the (massive) D19 Schottky diode and the blown-up LT3430EFE part.
 I cleaned up the board, re-fluxed it for new parts, and set it aside.